secure-rm/core/README.md

 $ npm install secure-rm -g
 ```

+Secure-rm will retry 3 times if an error occur to ensure the task succeeded.

 ## Getting started

 If you want your application to delete specific files with a pass of cryptographically strong pseudo-random data, use this code snippet: